Richard Barter, also known as Rattlesnake Dick and Dick Woods, was a California outlaw who stole horses and robbed mining camps.

 Making their way to Auburn, the outlaws were intercepted by a Wells Fargo posse, and a gunfight ensued.
 In the melee, George Skinner was killed, and his confederates fled.
 The lawmen recovered $40,600 of the stolen loot, and though they searched diligently, they failed to find the remaining $40,000.

 In the meantime, Rattlesnake Dick and Cy Skinner weren’t at the rendezvous point in Folsom, as they had just been jailed for stealing mules.
 When they were released, Barter immediately sought out George Skinner to obtain his share of the gold shipment, only to find that Skinner had been killed.
-Cy Skinner and Barter then spent the next several weeks finding the buried gold before they finally gave up.
+Cy Skinner and Barter then spent the next several weeks searching for the buried gold before finally giving up.

-The outlaws continued their crimes, including the February 1857 burglary of a Wells Fargo safe in Fiddletown and robberies of three stagecoaches for a heist of more than $30,000.
+The outlaws continued their crimes, including the February 1857 burglary of a Wells Fargo safe in Fiddletown and the robberies of three stagecoaches in a heist worth more than $30,000.
 Huge rewards were issued for the arrest of the bandits, but the gang continued to evade law enforcement.
-Dime novels soon dubbed Richard “Rattlesnake Dick” Barter as the “The Pirate of the Placers.”
+Dime novels soon dubbed Richard “Rattlesnake Dick” Barter as “The Pirate of the Placers.”

-Several times Rattlesnake Dick was captured and brought to justice, but he repeatedly managed to escape custody.
-In 1858, he was caught trying to break out of an Auburn prison while awaiting trial.
+Rattlesnake Dick was captured and brought to justice several times, but he repeatedly managed to escape custody.
+In 1858, he was caught trying to escape from an Auburn prison while awaiting trial.
 Reluctant to return to San Quentin, Dick repeatedly filed for a continuance, delaying his court date.
 Finally, he was able to escape and sought to avenge his capture.
-He camped all night outside the house of Sheriff John Craig Boggs, but the lawman wasn’t home and didn’t return while Barter was there, so he left a threatening note pinned to his front door.
+He camped all night outside Sheriff John Craig Boggs’s house, but the lawman wasn’t home and didn’t return while Barter was there, so he left a threatening note pinned to the sheriff’s front door.

 Barter and Cy Skinner were soon back to robbing stagecoaches and relieving muleskinners of their loads of gold coming from Nevada City, but their luck ran out.
 On July 11, 1859, a posse, consisting of Undersheriff George C. Johnston, Deputy Sheriff W. M. Crutcher, and Deputy Tax Collector George W. Martin, caught up with Dick and Skinner on a stage road near Auburn.
 The outlaws shot their way out of the ambush, killing George W. Martin and wounding Johnston’s left hand.